 There are lots of supplements that are marketed as caffeine-free energy-boosters, yet many of them are not only ineffective, but also unsafe.
 Thankfully, all the supplements you’ll find on our site are rigorously tested for potency and purity.

-Although no supplement feels quite like caffeine, the options below do have benefits that’ll give you a spring in your step.
+Although no supplement feels quite like a cup of coffee, you can get energy without caffeine.
+The options below have benefits that’ll give you a spring in your step.
 If you’re not sure whether a new supplement is right for you, consult with your doctor before you take your first dose.

 For vegan capsules to support your stamina, try Rhodiola Rosea from Gaia Herbs.